DevOps is evolving by the day, and so are the tools, methods, and technologies that admins and developers are using.

-I set out to write another guide but then I discovered how much opportunity is waiting for the right person with the right skills…
+I set out to write another guide but then while I was researching the data, I realized how much opportunity is waiting for the right people that the right skills…

-The opportunity is pent-up and ready to burst open!
+The opportunity I’m referring to is pent-up and ready to burst open because businesses need DevOps engineers, NOW!

 The demand for IT operations staff with development skills is flooding the job market.